 The above information is intended to explain domestic electrical systems in France, it is not a DIY guide.
 Electrical installations should only be carried out by qualified, registered electrical contractors for your own safety.

-By David Broadhurst of DB Technical
+•With thanks to David Broadhurst of DB Technical